-- Press Ctrl-C from the terminal where you invoked Electric Make, or - Use ElectricAccelerator's web interface, or

-Use cmtool-see the cmtool Reference and User Guide, available from within the Accelerator online help.
+- Press Ctrl-C from the terminal where you invoked Electric Make, or - Use ElectricAccelerator's web interface, or - Use cmtool-see the cmtool Reference Guide at http://docs.electric-cloud.com/accelerator doc/AcceleratorIndex.html.

 Cluster Manager terminates builds that seem to be hung.
 If Cluster Manager does not receive a request from eMake for 60 seconds, it considers the build hung and the build will be terminated.